The Dark Energy Survey (DES) is a large survey of distant galaxies that aims to unravel the mystery of cosmic acceleration.

 The survey uses a powerful wide-field imaging camera called the Dark Energy Camera, or DECam, which was installed in 2012 on the 4-meter Blanco telescope in Chile.
 During its five-year campaign (2013-2018), the DECam imaged approximately 5000 square degrees of the sky using five broadband filters, taking advantage of the excellent viewing conditions available on Cerro Tololo.

-The final DES dataset will consist of precise photometric and morphological shape information for over 200 million galaxies at redshifts as deep as 2.0.
+The final DES dataset will consist of precise photometric and morphological information for over 200 million galaxies at redshifts as deep as 2.0.
 The survey is also periodically revisiting smaller patches of sky to find and study over 2500 Type Ia supernovae.

 KIPAC researchers working on DES are directly involved in calibrating the DES imaging data, in running massive computer simulations of the Universe and DES data, and in several aspects of the analysis and processing of the DES data.
-The scientific focus at KIPAC includes weak gravitational lensing, clusters of galaxies, galaxy evolution, and substructure within the Milky Way.
+The scientific focus of DES members at KIPAC includes weak gravitational lensing, clusters of galaxies, galaxy evolution, and substructure within the Milky Way.